The def Feature

 end

-In this code we ensure that the disabled property is removed from the current element.
+In this code you ensure that the disabled property is removed from the current element.